 Domestic Violence Restraining Order

 A domestic violence restraining order is a civil order that applies to those who are current or former members of a household or family.
-This includes intimate partners, which are current or former spouses or those who have a child in common.
+This includes intimate partners, current or former spouses, those who are or were dating, household members, or those who have a child in common.

 A temporary restraining order is issued by a judge, often in emergencies.
 They apply during the interim period, which typically is no more than 10 days, where a hearing is conducted to evaluate the allegations.
 The subject of the allegations will be served notice of a temporary restraining order, which will contain provisions (conditions).
 A temporary restraining order can be brought against you even if you are not present.
 One consequence of a temporary restraining order may be removal from the home.